|

 I ignored the sirens and took the stairs down to the basement warehouse.

-I reached the thick metal doors of the warehouse, slung my riot guns
+I reached the thick metal doors, slung my riot guns back in their

-back in their holsters, and took out my 9mm.
-One bullet in the lock and
+holsters, and took out my 9mm.
+One bullet in the lock and I was in.

-“The new spy book,” I called out louder, as he continued running.
-Then
+new spy book," I called out louder, as he continued running.
+Then I

 his rapidly receding form: “The one with the guy wearing sunglasses, who